unix-ninja/shellfire/README.md

 You can type `.help` at any time for a list of available commands, or append the command you want to know more information about to help for specific details.
-For example `.help http`.
+For example `.help .http`.

 Let's explore how to attack a basic RFI vulnerability!